sockeqwe/mosby/first-app.md

  ![Model-View-Presenter]({{ site.baseurl }}/images/login-eventbus.jpg)

 Since we are also going to display list of items (like a list of mails) through a `RecyclcerView`.
-We also implement pull-to-refresh support (by using `SwipeRefreshLayout`) and a view that is dipslayed when the list of items is empty.
+We also implement pull-to-refresh support (by using `SwipeRefreshLayout`) and a view that is displayed when the list of items is empty.

 {% highlight java %}
 public abstract class AuthRefreshRecyclerFragment<M extends List<? extends Parcelable>, V extends AuthView<M>, P extends MvpPresenter<V>>